List of Persona 5 characters: Persona 5

 Suguru is Shujin Academy's gym teacher and volleyball coach, who was previously a professional athlete and Olympic volleyball champion.
 Prior to the game's events, he provoked Ryuji into assaulting him to destroy the track team.
 He abuses and sexually assaults his students which Principal Kobayakawa ignores because of the volleyball team's fame and his status.
 Kamoshida targets Ann as his latest sexual conquest; when she rejects his advances, he forces himself on her best friend, Shiho Suzui, resulting in a traumatized and suicidal Shiho jumping off the school roof.
 When Joker, Ryuji, and Mishima confront him, he threatens to have the three of them expelled at the next school-board meeting.
 This incident convinces an enraged Joker and Ryuji, who were previously hesitant to resort to the Metaverse out of fear of unintentionally killing him, to change his heart.
 It also leads to Ann entering his Palace and awakening to her Persona.

 Kamoshida's Palace represents lust and takes the form of a castle, where he sees himself as the king due to his power at Shujin Academy.
 The male members of the volleyball team are depicted as being subjected to torturous training, and the female team members and Ann are viewed as his sex slaves.
 After his Shadow is defeated, his Treasure (an ornate crown) manifests as his Olympic medal in reality.
 After his change of heart, Kamoshida surrenders to the police and confesses his crimes.
-Unlike most of the game's antagonists, Kamoshida is not part of its overall conspiracy.
+Unlike most of the game's antagonists, Kamoshida is not part of its overall conspiracy, though he benefits through Antisocial Force member Principal Kobayakawa refusing to protect the students from him to avoid bringing attention to Shujin Academy.
 He is portrayed by Shun Takagi in Persona 5: The Stage.